alexa/ask-cli/docs/FAQ.md

 ### Q: How to deploy only skill package and ignore skillInfrastructure?

 ASK CLI v1 had option '--target' to deploy only skill package and not the infrastructure.
 Similar behavior can be achieved in ASK CLI v2 by removing "skillInfrastructure" property from ask-resources.json.

+---

+### Q: For users of ask-cli-x, if you encounter issue when using the CLI:
+We have upgraded to v2 ask-cli.
+If you are still using ask-cli-x, we suggest you installing/updating the ask-cli.
+Please check the detailed solution in https://github.com/alexa/ask-cli/issues/74.